Skip to Main Content

 Planning Your Visit

-Given the Star Wine List recognition, visitors with a specific interest in the wine program should allocate time to explore the list properly rather than defaulting to familiar labels.
+Visitors with a specific interest in the wine program should allocate time to explore the list properly rather than defaulting to familiar labels.
 The White Star designation suggests the list has been built with range in mind, which means there are likely producers and regions worth asking the floor staff about.
-For dining in the broader Suffolk area, our full Suffolk restaurants guide covers the wider scene, and if you're planning a longer stay, our Suffolk hotels guide, bars guide, wineries guide, and experiences guide map the fuller picture of what the city offers.

-For wine-focused travelers moving through Virginia more broadly, it's worth noting that the Hampton Roads region is underrepresented in national coverage relative to its Northern Virginia and Richmond counterparts.
-That gap means venues with genuine program credentials, like River Stone, tend to operate below the radar of most editorial attention.
+For wine-focused travelers moving through Virginia more broadly, the Hampton Roads region is underrepresented relative to Northern Virginia and Richmond.
+Venues with program credentials like River Stone tend to operate below the radar of most editorial attention.
 The Star Wine List recognition from 2022 is one of the cleaner data points available for evaluating what the room takes seriously.

 A Quick Peer Check